Courtesy of the Denver Art Museum

 Courtesy of The Denver Art Museum

-For the exhibition, more than 20,000 square feet of DAM’s gallery spaces will be filled with works spanning the entirety of Monet’s career, from View from Rouelles, the first painting the French artist ever exhibited at age 18, to The House Seen through the Roses, a piece he completed in 1926 just weeks before his death.
+For the exhibition, more than 20,000 square feet of DAM’s gallery spaces are filled with works spanning the entirety of Monet’s career, from View from Rouelles, the first painting the French artist ever exhibited at age 18, to The House Seen through the Roses, a piece he completed in 1926 just weeks before his death.

-Co-organized by DAM and the Museum Barberini in Potsdam, Germany, the exclusive show will examine Monet’s relationship with nature through his detailed depictions of the destinations he visited across Europe.
+Co-organized by DAM and the Museum Barberini in Potsdam, Germany, the exclusive show examines Monet’s relationship with nature through his detailed depictions of the destinations he visited across Europe.
 “Throughout his career, Monet was indefatigable in his exploration of the different moods of nature, seeking to capture the spirit of a certain place and translating its truth onto the canvas,” said DAM’s chief curator Angelica Daneo.

 >> Next: Plan Your Trip With AFAR’s Guide to Denver

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips

 Please enter a valid email address.